Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 Go Piece-Dyed When:

-√ You’re working in solid color ranges
+You’re working in solid color ranges (core programs, seasonal solids)

 Piece-dyed solids are efficient and effective — just not ideal for high-precision stripe programs.